Sprinkler Friction Loss Calculator: Hazen-Williams per NFPA 13

 Fitting Equivalent Lengths

-Calculates flow velocity and flags when it exceeds recommended limits.
-High velocity causes water hammer and noise.
+Calculates flow velocity and flags when it exceeds the local practice calculator.
+High velocity can raise friction, noise, water-hammer, and corrosion review questions.

 PDF Export